 Amazake is a traditionally sweet beverage made from fermented rice.
 HANAH Hero Taro Tamai, who was introduced to amazake through his Japanese roots, was sitting at a bar one day and decided to combine two of his favorite treats to fuel him through his backcountry days, amazake and HANAH ONE.

 Amazake has been brewed for hundreds of years.
 It is often considered a hangover cure in Japan, as it contains nourishing vitamins B1, B2, B6, folic acid, dietary fiber, oligosaccharide, cysteine, arginine and glutamine.

 To be clear, there are two types of amazake, one made with alcohol and one made without.
 Taro’s recipe is made with rice, water, and rice koji and is non-alcoholic, which can be enjoyed by everyone.
-Amazake can be used as a dessert, snack, natural sweetening agent, baby food, salad dressing or in a smoothie.
+Amazake can be used as a dessert, snack, natural sweetening agent, baby food, or in a smoothie.
 We’re pretty excited to share this innovative recipe with you, crossing ancient cultural boundaries.

 Taro’s HANAH amazake

 - 1 cup uncooked & rinsed Japanese short grain rice

 - 1 cup water (for cooling the porridge, you may need more or less)

 - 1 1/2 tablespoons HANAH ONE